mortensummer/PoSH-Chocs/README.md

 ## Backup-Lansweeper.ps1

 Does what it says on the tin.
 Backups up Lansweeper and the various website customisations as per their guidelines (https://www.lansweeper.com/knowledgebase/backing-up-your-installation/)

+## Get-IP.ps1

+Gets the external IP address from one of 5 web services.
+Records history in simple CSV.
+Best scheduled.
+Background to this was I had a simple PHP script to do it on a Linux server, so i knew when to change firewall configuration (couldn't use Dynamic DNS!).
+As PHP is not my language, thought it best to re-write it in PWSH, and put it on my linux server instead.